 SuiteScript 2.x Custom Forms

-Custom forms can be created using a Suitelet, a Portlet, or a user event script triggered on the beforeLoad entry point.
+You can create custom forms using a Suitelet, Portlet, or user event script triggered on the beforeLoad entry point.
 Buttons, fields (configured or specialized), field groups, tabs and subtabs, sublists, and page links can all be included on a custom form.

 When you create a custom form, you can build a custom UI to optimize your NetSuite environment while maintaining the NetSuite look and feel.
-There are several ways to create and manage your custom UI.
+You have a few options for creating and managing your custom UI.
 You can use Customization, SuiteScript 2.x UI Components, or HTML.
 For more information, see SuiteScript 2.x Working with UI Objects

 Supported Script Types for Custom Form Creation